 - Manages the inspection, maintenance and improvement of NMDOT-owned railroad property

 - Applies for and administers Federal Railroad Administration grants

 - Manages the railroad grade crossing safety improvement program

 - Manages the railroad grade crossing permitting process

 STATE RAIL PLAN

-The New Mexico Department of Transportation (NMDOT) is developing a State Rail Plan to describe the current status of the New Mexico rail system, demonstrate the demand for and the benefits of the rail system, and identify capital infrastructure and operating needs.
-The Plan will also provide a strategic vision and implementation steps to help guide decisions and investments affecting New Mexico’s rail system.
-Ultimately, developing a State Rail Plan that complies with Federal requirements will help position NMDOT to take advantage of emerging Federal planning and funding programs that can facilitate implementation of statewide rail improvements.
+The New Mexico Department of Transportation (NMDOT) State Rail Plan describes the current status of the New Mexico rail system, demonstrates the demand for and the benefits of the rail system, and identifies capital infrastructure and operating needs.
+The Plan also provides a strategic vision and implementation steps to help guide decisions and investments affecting New Mexico’s rail system.
+The State Rail Plan complies with Federal requirements and will help position NMDOT to take advantage of Federal planning and funding programs that can facilitate implementation of statewide rail improvements.